brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 ::: std
 An expression has a _consteval-only value_ if:

+* it is a reflection,
-* any constituent part of it either points to or refers to a consteval variable,
+* it is a consteval variable,
-* any constituent part of it either points to or refers to an immediate function, or
+* it is an immediate function, or
-* any constituent part of it has consteval-only type.
+* any constituent part of it either points to or refers to a consteval-only value.
 :::

 For instance, an `$id-expression$` naming an immediate function is a consteval-only value (like `add`), `^^int` is a consteval-only value, `members_of(^^something)` is a consteval-only value, `p2` in the above example is a consteval-only value (doubly so — both because it is a `consteval` variable and because it is a pointer to immediate function), etc.